douglaswangome/yolo/EXPLANATION.md

     build:
       context: ./backend # Specifies the build context (where the backend Dockerfile is located)
       dockerfile: Dockerfile # Specifies the Dockerfile to use (optional as it defaults to Dockerfile)
+    image: douglaswangome/ip2-backend:latest # Assigns a custom name to the image
     container_name: ip2-backend # Assigns a custom name to the container
     ports:
       - "5000:5000" # Maps port 5000 from the host to port 5000 in the container